 Tom Ross writes a column that appears Tuesdays and Saturdays in the Steamboat Pilot & Today.
-He also covers land use policy issues, housing, real estate and outdoor recreation for the newspaper.
+He also writes features and covers weather news for the newspaper.
 He started working for the newspaper in 1979.

 Tom has a bachelor of arts degree in political science from the University of Wisconsin-Madison.
 He is from Madison.
 His interests include Nordic skiing, Fly Fishing, book making and documentary photography.

 St. Paul’s is about halfway through its funding campaign to retire the debt on its new sanctuary and to fund the new internship program.

 Overnight lows on Wednesday and Thursday nights were expected to reach 15 degrees below zero with highs of just 13 degrees on Thursday and 11 on Friday, but temperatures should bounce back to daily highs of 18 degrees on Saturday and Sunday.

 Now, both city and county government are revisiting the criteria for expanding Steamboat’s city limits and asking, “Is it too hard for landowners to win an exception to the hard urban growth boundaries?”